 Requirements

-- Expose an OpenAI-compatible API - Same request/response format as OpenAI
+Custom providers must:- Expose an supported API - Same request/response format as OpenAI or Anthropic Claude

 - Be reachable from ngrok - Either via HTTPS URL or ngrok internal endpoint